-Norfolk has an amazing 84 museums which span history, transport, buildings, art, the military, and of course, the wonderful county of Norfolk itself!
+Norfolk has an amazing 84 museums that span history, transport, buildings, art, the military, and of course, the wonderful county of Norfolk itself!

 If you like to learn about where you’re visiting, or just want to entertain the kids for a few hours, I’ve picked 21 of the very best of Norfolk’s museums for you.

 RELATED POST: The Ultimate Local’s Guide to Norfolk

 This post may contain affiliate links.
 If you book something I recommend, I make a small commission without affecting the price you pay!

 Scroll down for an interactive map of Norfolk museums.

 RNLI Henry Blogg Museum